 Depression and anxiety can be two of the most crippling mental illnesses, yet there has never been a treatment that offers a 100% cure or relief to everyone who suffers from them.

-A study published in Cardiovascular Psychiatry and Neurology Journal noted a link between leaky brain syndrome and depression.
+A study published in Cardiovascular Psychiatry and Neurology Journal noted a link between a leaky brain and depression.
 Another study published in the 2017 edition of Neurology Journal showed those with high levels of neurological inflammation showed correspondingly higher levels of depression and anxiety.

 Learn the exact foods you must eat if you want to finally lose weight permanently.
 Click here to download your free Weight Loss Food List, the “Eat More, Lose More” Weight Loss Plan, and the “Slim in 6” Cheat Sheet…CLICK HERE FOR FREE “HOW TO” WEIGHT LOSS GUIDES

-As you might expect, leaky brain syndrome also has a considerable effect on the mind.
+As you might expect, this brain syndrome also has a considerable effect on the mind.
 According to a study by the University of Cambridge, there is little doubt neurological inflammation plays a large role in cognitive disorders.

-What are cognitive disorders?
 A cognitive disorder can be as “minor” as occasional forgetfulness or brain fog and as major as Alzheimer’s and Parkinson’s disease.
 Dementia is also a cognitive disorder.
 So, the memory problems many people consider as just normal age-related issues may actually be caused by leaky brain syndrome and neurological inflammation.

 Studies show leaky brain syndrome can also cause a slowed metabolism and weight gain.
 The reasons how and why this can happen is not that difficult to understand.
 You see, the brain has always been in charge of the metabolism.